Over My Head (Cable Car): Critical

 Billboard called the tune "a timeless pop-rock smash that soars with lightness and ease."
 Stylus Magazine called it a "10/10, single of the year, instant classic track".

 Commercial

 The song became a top 40 hit on the Modern Rock Tracks chart in late 2005.
 It lasted three weeks on the chart and peaked at position No. 37.
 The single gained airplay nationally, entering the Billboard Hot 100 chart on the issue marked February 25, 2006.
 14 weeks later it reached its peak position at No. 8 on the Hot 100 chart.
 On the Billboard Adult Top 40 chart, the single reached the No. 2 position.
 The single also saw airplay on some Christian radio stations and spent several weeks on the R&R Christian charts, where it peaked at No. 27.
+Throughout 2006, it sold 1,570,207 digital copies.

 Internationally, the song was a Top 25 hit in Australia, Canada, Denmark, Ireland, New Zealand and the United Kingdom.
 In the beginning of 2007, the song became popular in the Netherlands.